cloud66/igor-bot/README.md

 You can install the app either from the Cloud 66 app store or from the docker-compose

-### On Cloud 66 app store

 Then you must install the ChatOps app from the Cloud66's app store
 -   Go to ` https://app.cloud66.com/easydeploys`
 -   Install the `ChatOps` app
 -   Deploy the stack
 -   Click on 'Browse' to access the web resgistration page for your bot.

-### With docker-compose
+or

-The docker-compose file is available here https://github.com/cloud66/igor-bot/edit/feature/testing_enhancements/README.md
+the docker-compose file is available here https://github.com/cloud66/igor-bot/edit/feature/testing_enhancements/README.md

 #### Deregister